 “How to Build Floor-to-Ceiling Bookshelves?”

-If you’re looking for a floor to ceiling bookshelves DIY, we haven’t created one yet at the time of this writing but you can EASILY use our DIY Closet Plans, which will include how to build everything including your actual bookshelves as well as any cabinet doors (whether they’re solid or glass or a cane/woven material) and drawers below the bookshelves, should that be your design! 🙂
+If you’re looking for a floor to ceiling bookshelves DIY, we haven’t created one yet at the time of this writing but you can EASILY use our DIY Closet Plans, which will include how to build everything including your actual bookshelves as well as any cabinet doors (whether they’re solid or glass or a cane/woven material) and Drawers Glorious Drawers below the bookshelves, should that be your design! 🙂

 Get the plans HERE!